lunapaint/vscode-luna-paint/README.extension.md

 ## Getting started

 Luna Paint features a walkthrough experience to learn how to use the extension.
-Access it via VS Code's Get Started page which you can access via the Help menu:
+Access it via VS Code's Get Started page or the `Luna > Help: Open Documentation` command:

 ![](https://raw.githubusercontent.com/lunapaint/vscode-luna-paint/master/images/readme/walkthrough.png)